annotell/kognic-auth-python/annotell-auth/README.md

 ## Changelog

+### 1.5
+Add FaultTolerantAuthRequestSession that handles token refresh on long running sessions.

 ### 1.4
 - Add support for `auth` parameter, with path to credentials file or `AnnotellCredentials` object
 - Drop support for legacy API token